-If there are complaints about a student's stereo equipment, etc. being played too loudly (anytime), he/she will receive a warning for the first two complaints.
-On the third complaint, the student will be required to either ship or take the stereo, etc. home and pay a \$10 fine.
+If there are noise complaints about a student, he/she will receive a warning for the first two complaints.
+On the third complaint, the student will pay a \$10 fine and will be required to take the stereo or other device home.
 The Director of Residence Life/Resident Supervisor will determine if the complaints are valid.
 No stereo equipment, etc. should be played in the cafeteria, Riney Student Conference Center or any other residence hall lounge.